dmitribodiu/90-days-challenge/architecture.md

     With enough amount of constraints you don't need to design anything, it is what it is.

-> The clean canvas is the words design problem. (no constraints)
+> The clean canvas is the worst design problem. (no constraints)

 # System Design <<<
 # ■ Desomposition